besquared/poolish/README.md

 is represented as a 64-bit integer.
 If we exclude the address `0`, which is an unusable, reserved address, then the smallest valid memory address would be `8` followed by `16`, `24`, etc. up to the largest valid address which is 2^64 - 8.

-A 64-bit machine uses 64-bit memory addresses.
 These addresses are integers which we can see represented in binary:

 ```
  8 = 0000 0000 0000 1000